2009 - Jan Strickland Award for National Assistant Coach of the Year

-One of the top assistant coaches in collegiate golf, Brian Sharp is in his tenth season at Virginia Tech and in July 2008 was promoted to associate head coach.
+One of the top assistant coaches in collegiate golf, Brian Sharp is in his 13th season at Virginia Tech and in July 2008 was promoted to associate head coach.
 He graduated from Virginia Tech in 1995 with a degree in finance and received his MBA from the Pamplin College of Business in 2006.
 During his career with the Hokies, he was a four-year letterwinner on the golf team.

 Sharp was named the recipient of the 2009 Jan Strickland Award presented by TaylorMade-Adidas to the Assistant Coach of the Year, as selected by the Golf Coaches Association of America.
 The Strickland Award is given to the NCAA Division I, II, III or NAIA assistant coach that, among other things, has excelled in working with their student-athletes both on the course and in the classroom.
 He received the award at the NCAA Division I Men’s Golf Championship banquet at the Inverness Club in Toledo, Ohio, where Jack Nicklaus was the keynote speaker.